LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Strategies for simulated predictions

-again using the same weight functions as in Eq.~\ref{Eq:reweighted}.
-To the extent that the intractable conditional likelihoods do not depend on the Wilson coefficients, we can ignore the level we obtain the predictions for and simply accumulate the event weight polynomials.
-In the case of event reweighting, we can, furthermore, interpret the $w_i(\boldsymbol{\theta})$ as the total cross section multiplied by the per-event likelihood of the joint observed and generated features,
+To the extent that the intractable conditional likelihoods do not depend on the WCs, we can ignore the level at which we obtain the predictions and simply accumulate the event weight polynomials in bins defined by $\boldsymbol{x}$.
+In the case of event reweighting, we can furthermore interpret the $w_i(\boldsymbol{\theta})$ as the total cross section multiplied by the per-event likelihood of the joint observed and generated features,

 which agrees with the joint likelihood in Ref.~\cite{Brehmer:2018eca} up to an overall cross-section normalization.
 The conceptual simplification of the reweighting strategy then appears in the ratio